sylvainroussy/NeoBlogs/README.md

 As we can see, there are different natures of relationships: some of them have a permanent life, like the electrical wires in our previous example, some of them, like pointers, have a lifecycle and are supposed to store a state.
 The latest are the ones I call _moving relationships_.

-_Special thanks to Patricia Odet for reviewing_.
+_Special thanks to Patricia for reviewing_.